abhishekspeer/Google-Login/Decouple_README.md

    # other parameters
    ```
 4. How it works?
     * Decouple always searches for Options in this order.
-Hence
         ```bash
         environment variables
         .env or .init